 The impact of the pandemic has been far-reaching.
-Yet, despite the challenges it presented to the world at large, Engineering, Procurement and Construction (EPC) companies, like several others, are anxious to turn the page.
+Yet, despite the challenges it presented to the world at large, Engineering, Procurement and Construction companies, like several others, are anxious to turn the page.
 In fact, all manner of construction companies with expertise and interest in building infrastructure, expect that President Biden’s infrastructure-driven “Build Back Better” program will fast-track their road to full recovery.
 Once approved and applied, the program envisages substantial investments in infrastructure and associated projects.
-The program is positioned to renew America’s stressed public infrastructure, hence the “Build Back”, but the onus of building “Better” lies entirely on EPC companies.
+The program is positioned to renew America’s stressed public infrastructure, hence the “Build Back”, but the onus of building “Better” lies entirely on Construction Management Software companies.

 There’s a strong case to be made that the only way organizations can Build Back Better is by embracing modern technology solutions that strengthen their decision-making capabilities, improve operational efficiencies, and make compliance easier and less effort-intensive.

-Challenges of the EPC Industry
+Challenges of the Construction Management Software Industry

 - For projects spread across several teams and locations, fragmented value chains, a general lack of standardization, and siloed departments result in a lack of effective communication – impacting cross-functional collaboration.